thembo-sec/neocities_site/src/posts/tittabmt.md

 > The way people react, I know that they are thinking about what they would call my gender and, in the way most people find gender and bodies to be irredicibly the same, that they are thinking also of my body, ...
 I know that when I am talking to a large group of people, in their heads are odd confusions about me, and that when I am talking on-on-one, a slight nervousness sometimes - the fear that they will say the wrong thing, and their language will reveal how they see me.

-The quick glances at my chest while using 'he, sorry, she, sorry, they'.
+The quick glances at my chest while saying 'he, sorry, she, sorry, they'.
 Referring to me only by name to avoid using pronouns and opening themselves up to mistake and possible critique (im so tired and rarely bother to correct people these days).

 *"I can see we are all scared by what we aren't saying"*.